-The University Union should not be confused with the Students' Union or Students' Representative Council (as it is known in some other universities).
+The University Union should not be confused with the Students' Union (or Students' Representative Council as it is known in some other universities).
 This latter body has a representative function and is the instrument whereby student attitudes and opinions are crystallized and presented to the University and the community.

-The Students' Union
+The Students' Union 🗠

 The Students' Union is run by students and represents them on and off campus.
-Presidential elections are by popular vote and all students who have completed two years at the University are eligible for election.
-The full-time President directs the entire administration of the Students' Union and its activities.
+Presidential elections are by popular vote and all students who have completed one year at the University are eligible for election.
+The President directs the entire administration of the Students' Union and its activities.

-Other full-time officers include the Education Vice-President who works towards the implementation of Students' Union education policy; the Welfare-Research Officer concerned with helping students with problems they may encounter in the University; Director of Overseas Students who deals with specific problems these students may encounter while in Australia.
+Other officers include the Education Vice-President who works towards the implementation of Student Union education policy; the Welfare-Research Officer concerned with helping students with problems they may encounter in the University; Director of Overseas Students who deals with specific problems these students may encounter while in Australia.

-Membership is compulory at \$14 per annum for full-time students and \$11 for part-time students.
+Membership is compulsory at \$17 per annum for full-time students and \$13 for part-time students.